ATOMScience-org/AMPL/README.md

    - "hyperparam": "True"
    - "search_type": "hyperopt"
-   - "descriptor_type": "mordred_filtered,rdkit_raw" (use comma to separate multiple values if necessary)
+   - "descriptor_type": "mordred_filtered,rdkit_raw" (use comma to separate multiple values)
    - "model_type": "RF|20" (the number after | is the number of evaluations of Bayesian Optimization)
-   - "featurizer": "ecfp,computed_descriptors" (use comma if you want to try multiple featurizers, note the RF and graphconv is not compatible)
+   - "featurizer": "ecfp,computed_descriptors" (use comma if you want to try multiple featurizers, note the RF and graphconv are not compatible)
    - "result_dir": "/path/to/save/the/final/results,/temp/path/to/save/models/during/optimization"

    RF model specific parameters: